Muslim Magomayev (musician): Musical career

 He was 19 when he first performed at an international youth music festival in Helsinki.
 His performance was noted by Yekaterina Furtseva, then Minister of Culture of the Soviet Union, who offered him to be a soloist at the Bolshoi Theatre.
 Magomayev declined the offer.
 In 1962, at the age of 20, Magomayev first appeared in Moscow where he performed during the Days of Azerbaijani Culture.
 He sang an aria from Gounod’s Faust, and the song "Do the Russians Want War?" in a gala concert at the Kremlin Palace of Congresses, and became a celebrity on the spot.
 He recorded three songs with Azerbaijani composer Asya Sultanova.
 A year later, he gave his first solo concert in the Moscow Tchaikovsky Concert Hall to a full house and became a soloist of the Azerbaijan State Academic Opera and Ballet Theater.
 Muslim earned fame in the USSR as an opera singer with his performance in Rossini's "The Barber of Seville".
 He also became known for his arias from Puccini's "Tosca", Hajibeyov's "Koroghlu" and "Shah Ismayil", which was composed by his grandfather.

 In 1964 and 1965, Muslim was a visiting artist at La Scala in Milan, but turned down the invitation to sing in the Moscow Bolshoi Theatre upon his return.
 Instead, the singer turned to popular music, becoming a cult figure of soviet estrada for several generations of music lovers in the Soviet Union.
 Muslim Magomayev's popularity in the USSR was overwhelming.
-He used to gave three concerts a day filling huge arenas all across the Soviet Union, while his albums sold millions.
+He used to give three concerts a day filling huge arenas all across the Soviet Union, while his albums sold millions.

 In 1966 and 1969, Magomayev performed in Olympia with great success.
 The director of Olympia Bruno Coquatrix offered him a contract, and Magomayev was seriously considering an opportunity to pursue an international career, but Yekaterina Furtseva refused to grant the Ministry of Culture's permission, claiming that it needed Magomayev to perform at government concerts.
 In 1969, he received the Midem Gold Disc Award in Cannes for album sales of over 4.5 million units.
 In 1973, at the age of 31, Muslim was awarded the Soviet Union's highest artistic title: People's Artist of the USSR.

 Magomayev moved to Moscow in the early 1970s.
 He became the art director of the Azerbaijan State Bandstand-Symphonic Orchestra in 1975 and toured in Italy, France, Bulgaria, Finland, Canada, United States, Cuba and other countries.

 Magomayev was also known as a composer, writing several film soundtracks and songs.
 In addition, Magomayev acted in films and hosted television and radio broadcasts devoted to prominent musicians of the 20th century.

-Magomayev was an influence on many important Soviet musical figures including Alla Pugacheva, who often spoke fondly of him.
+Magomayev was an influence on many important Soviet musical figures, including Alla Pugacheva, who often spoke fondly of him.